whoami546/NinjaInfo/README.md

 1. python3 installed
 2. to use this tool use sudo or run this as root user for tasks like OS Detection and traceroute.
 3. install some modules mentioned in requirements-dev.txt

+you can install them by typing :- pip install requirements-dev.txt